Vizzuality/vizzuality/content/projects/EDI.md

     text_right:
         title: Strong design to strengthen transparency
         description: Applications need a clean, simple design with plenty of interactivity and visual rewards to attract and engage viewers.
-By removing all the technological, design and access barriers, the EDI website makes the data truly transparent.
+By removing all the technological, design and data access barriers, the EDI website makes the data truly transparent.
         image: EDI_high2.png

     video: